kmicinski/cis352-s23/syllabus.md

 NY 13244-1120; by email: titleix@syr.edu; or by telephone:
 315-443-0211.

-If you notice any incidents of harassment or discrimination, however minor, please email me.
+If you notice any incidents of harassment or discrimination in class or related venues (Zulip, other chats with students), however minor, please email me.
 You may wish to use an anonymous email service such as https://anonymousemail.me/.
 Please feel free to tell me as much as you feel comfortable.
-I am a mandatory Title IX reporter and must report incidents such as sexual harassment, relationship violence, stalking, etc...
+As a notice: I am a mandatory Title IX reporter and thus am legally-compelled to report incidents such as sexual harassment, relationship violence, stalking, etc...

-## Slack
+## Zulip

-Slack is an instant messaging app for teams.
+Zulip is a messaging platform for teams.
 We'll be using it for most course management.
 This is the best place to get in touch with me for one-off questions, ask for an appointment for office hours, etc..
-Email me if you have not been invited to the course Slack.
+Email me if you have not been invited to the course Zulip.